mmozammel99/CODAMi/README.md

 ## Description

-CODAMi is a training website for programming and web development.
-You'll learn by watching premium quality training videos on skills needed for a career in programming.
-Our videos are streamed in high definition directly on this site.
-You'll also be provided with exercises and solutions for algorithms and coding challenges.
-Also included are lessons on how to find the best jobs, interviewing practice and more.
-When you create a Free account, you get access to over 200 lessons automatically, forever.
-If you ever decide to upgrade to a Pro account, you'll unlock the entire website, giving you access to hundreds of hours of content and more being added all the time!
+It is an online-based e-learning web application.
+It is based on the course selling method.
+It's a totally responsive and dynamic web website.
+It has a very useful dark mood and HTML to PDF conversion and download system.
+Used Tailwind CSS for styling, and implemented a responsive design for mobile devices.
+It implements a MongoDB database to store data and uses Tailwind CSS-based daisyUI components for the design. selling.
+It uses google firebase authentication and JWT. token for security.

-“_”It's totally responsive web application.
+*It's totally responsive web application.
-“_”It's basically a 4-page application.
+*It's basically a 4-page application.
-“_”It uses dynamic API.
+*It uses dynamic API.
-“_”This site is programmed using Javascript React.
+*This site is programmed using Javascript React.
-“_”This site is Designed using Tailwind CSS with daisyUI.
+*This site is Designed using Tailwind CSS with daisyUI.
-“_”React Router is used to route it.
+*React Router is used to route it.
-“_”It uses Recharts library to display statistics .
+*It uses Recharts library to display statistics .
-“_”4 blogs have been added to the blog page
+*4 blogs have been added to the blog page
-“_”its use Google Firebase Authentications.
+*its use Google Firebase Authentications.
-“_”This site hosting on Google Firebase.
+*This site hosting on Google Firebase.
-“_”Server deploy on Vercel.
+*Server deploy on Vercel.
-“_”Node Express use for create Server Site.
+*Node Express use for create Server Site.
-“_”Added HOT Tost for make interacting.
+*Added HOT Tost for make interacting.
-“_”Its have vary useFull Dark mode.
+*Its have vary useFull Dark mode.

 # Live Link